aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/how-to-install-font-in-linux/_index.md

 ### Copy the font files to the Linux system path

-1. Put a folder named "fonts" into your programme folder, copy the font files you need into this folder.
+1. Put a folder named "fonts" into your program directory, copy the font files you need into this folder.
 2. Add the following command to your Linux Dockerfile:
 ```
 COPY fonts/ /usr/share/fonts